UniPipe/openpipe/docs/1.0/language.md

 The command line tool `openpipe` is the software that reads pipeline documents and starts the corresponding workflow.

 ### Action Plugins
-After the pipeline document is loaded, openpipe associates each workflow action with a plugin instance, the plugin to be used will be determined by the action name and action parameters.
+After the pipeline document is loaded, openpipe associates each workflow action with a plugin instance, the plugin to be used will be determined by the action name and action config.
 Plugins can provide a wide range of action types: collection, filtering, exporting, etc.

 You can get the list of available plugins with:
 ```sh